 Your marketing and sales team should work together closely when it comes to launching new marketing strategies.

-The sales team has an unmatched front-line experience that will be able to provide you in a special insight as to why a piece of content may not be working.
+The sales team has an unmatched front-line experience that will be able to provide you with a special insight as to why a piece of content may not be working.

-They may feedback some pointers that you can change, for example, if they think if the brand message isn’t being consistent across all platforms, you can alter this.
+They may feedback on some pointers that you can change, for example, if they think the brand message isn’t being consistent across all platforms, you can alter this.

 This constant communication will undoubtedly help the brand stay consistent, as you’ll have both teams working towards a common goal – to ensure the marketing campaign is as successful as possible.

 It’s all well and good having brand guidelines, but if you don’t provide the necessary resources to relevant staff members it can quickly fall apart.

 For example, without a central .png file for your company logo, someone may resort to copying it from elsewhere.